ivober03/BattleShipNV/README.md

 To prepare for situations where the first two hit cells may not belong to the same ship, the AI maintains a backup stack of the original potential cells.

+*The AI ​​returns to hunt mode only once the ship being targeted has sunk.*

 ### AI Optimization:

 ### Parity: